 8. Set up the airstones inside the hatching tank, specifically in the dark area of the tank.
 Turn on the airstones after installing them successfully.

-9. To the dark portion of the hatching tank, pour about one-fourth of a teaspoon of the brine shrimp eggs.
+9. To the dark portion of the hatching tank, pour about 1/4 teaspoon of the brine shrimp eggs.
 Ensure that the airstones are functioning well in order to keep the eggs afloat on the water; it is important that the eggs are prevented from setting on the bottom of the tank.

 10. Place the lid on the tank to cover it, and then allow the eggs to float in complete darkness for one day and twelve hours.
 When the time is up, check the baby brine shrimp eggs, which usually hatch after 36 hours to two days.